SilleBille/Devops-Pipeline-for-Checkbox-and-iTrust/README.md

 ### iTrust
 Experiences & Difficulties (Dinesh):
-- Learnt how to accepting license noninteractively while installing JDK and mysql
+- Learnt how to accept licenses non-interactively while installing packages (JDK and mysql)
-- Learnt how to set up mysql-server without root password (while installing rather than modifying user later)
+- Learnt how to set up mysql-server without root password (during installation rather than modifying the user later)
 - I needed to learn more about SIGNUP and how processes run in tty.
 I was able to start Apache Tomcat server but was unable to keep it in RUNNING state.
 Later learnt more about tty and NOHUP.